distributed-lab/web-kit-old/packages/utils/README.md

-# @dl/utils
+# @dl/json-api-client
-Typescript-based utils for Distributed Lab projects
+JSON API client

 ## Changelog
 All notable changes to this project will be documented in this file.